Mic92/sops-nix/README.md

 $ sops secrets.json
 ```

-Than put in the following content:
+Then, put in the following content:

 ``` json
 {